-Safari goers view elephants at Chobe National Park.
+Safari goers view elephants on the riverfront at Chobe National Park.
 Photo by Charles Leonard.

-But what if you don’t have that much time?
-The northeast region, known as the Chobe Riverfront or Serondela, is the perfect choice for day trippers.
-You’re likely to see more wildlife in a few hours than you might see in a few days at another park.
+Located between Botswana to the south and Namibia to the north, the Chobe River is famous for its abundant wildlife.
+You’re likely to see more wildlife in a few hours than you might see in a few days at another wild area.

-Read on for our top seven reasons the Chobe Riverfront is an ideal destination for a one-day safari, plus our guide to spending the day there.
+Read on for our top seven reasons the Chobe Riverfront is an ideal safari destination, our suggestions for getting the most of a day trip, and how to experience even more by staying multiple days.

 Cape buffalos gather at the river in Serondela in Chobe Park